-Children with disabilities including learning disabilities are still often considered ‘cursed’ with ‘contagious diseases’ by some in parts of Africa and elsewhere.
+Children with disabilities, including learning disabilities, are still often considered ‘cursed’ with ‘contagious diseases’ by some in parts of Africa and elsewhere.

-Performances were held across five locations throughout Lesotho, a tiny country landlocked within South Africa.
+Performances were held across five locations throughout Lesotho, a tiny landlocked country within South Africa.

 Venues included the Mamohato Children’s Centre run by Sentebale – set up by Prince Seeiso and Prince Harry.
 Here, the production was performed for staff from their disability department and the rest of the organisation who were undergoing disability awareness focus training.